 - Koeksister: one of South Africa’s favorite sweet treats, a koeksister (derived from the Dutch word “koek” which means cake or biscuit) is similar to a doughnut and can be served either as a ball of dough rolled in coconut or as plaited dough fried in oil and then dipped in sugar syrup.

 - Bunny chow: no bunnies were harmed in the making of this fast food meal!
 Bunny Chow, which originates from Durban, is essentially a hollowed-out loaf of bread filled with flavorful, fiery curry.

 - Gatsby: Another grab-on-the-go favorite, this loaded sandwich is available pretty much everywhere in Cape Town.

 - Braai: similar to a barbeque, a braai (meat cooked on an open fire) is a way of life for South Africans.
 There’s even a National Braai Day celebrated alongside Heritage Day every September.

 - Biltong & Droëwors: this popular snack is similar to jerky in America – dried meat that has been salted and left to dry.
 Similarly, droëwors (directly translated to dry sausage) is spiced meat that is stuffed as a sausage and then left to dry.

 Want to take a gastronomic journey through South Africa?
-We’ve got the perfect package for you.
+We’ve got the perfect package for you that explores the traditional foods of Africa.
 This delicious 10-day trip will delight your taste buds with a smorgasbord of flavors, from fine French to local Cape Malay.

 You might also like: